 - Parents can request an update of student progress at any time. - Three reports are issued each semester: A brief progress report is issued to students in October and March.
 Mid-term reports are issued in November and April.
 Final reports are issued shortly after the end of each semester. - Parent-Teacher interview nights are scheduled after the first progress reports are issued.
-Consult the school calendar for the dates. - Six weeks prior to the end of the semester, teachers will issue a letter of notification for any student whose credit is in jeopardy.
+Consult the school calendar for the dates. - Six weeks prior to the end of the semester, (four weeks for half courses), teachers will issue a letter of notification for any student whose credit is in jeopardy.